Zak Kirkup: Politics

 Kirkup worked as a research assistant to Matt Birney (the state leader of the opposition at the time).
 He later worked in the office of Senator Judith Adams, as a campaign officer at the 2007 federal election, as deputy state director of campaigns (under Ben Morton), and in the office of Premier Colin Barnett as an adviser on environmental issues.

 In 2012, Kirkup was named and subsequently cleared in a Public Sector Commission investigation into alleged breaches of the code of ethics that binds WA ministerial staff.
 The investigation was triggered by an incident at a Perth pub.
 Kirkup was drinking with a colleague from Barnett's office who falsely informed journalists that then opposition leader Mark McGowan was at the same pub.
 The colleague also distributed an image of McGowan's home.
 Kirkup denied any knowledge of his colleague's actions, which the Commission accepted.

 After the 2013 state election he switched to the private sector for a period, finding employment as a consultant with building company BGC.

 In April 2016, Kirkup won Liberal preselection for the state seat of Dawesville, replacing the retiring former deputy Liberal leader Kim Hames.
 He won the seat by only 343 votes at the 2017 election, narrowly avoiding becoming a victim of the significant state-wide swing to the Labor Party.
 Kirkup was one of only thirteen Liberals in the parliament and one of only four in seats outside the metropolitan area.
+Dawesville had historically been a safe Liberal seat; when the writs dropped, the Liberals held it on a margin of 12.7 percent.
+However, it was now the party's most marginal seat, with Kirkup sitting on a paper-thin majority of 0.7 percent.

 In 2020, Kirkup was criticised for his remarks on Clive Palmer's defamation suit against Premier Mark McGowan.
 State Government lawyers had lodged a counter claim to Palmer's action, a move intended to offset any damages awarded to Palmer.
 This prompted Kirkup to call McGowan "a princess" who needed to "harden up".